Eglantine Church, Lisburn.

 He is buried in Ballycranbeg Roman Catholic Churchyard.

 Walter McManus is shown here in 1940, looking at a Royal Canadian Air Force recruiting poster and on the right as Pilot Officer McManus with his Bride, Kathleen Hunt in May 1941.
+(Thanks very much to Jeff Hobson for the colourised picture above)

 Below is the Telegram which his Bride received telling her of his death.